Crouzeix's conjecture: History

 (the constant $11.08$ is independent of the matrix dimension, thus transferable to infinite-dimensional settings).

 Michel Crouzeix and Cesar Palencia proved in 2017 that the result holds for $1+\sqrt{2}$, improving the original constant of $11.08$.
+More recently, dimension-dependent improvements have been obtained: Malman, Mashreghi, O'Loughlin and Ransford showed that for each fixed dimension $N$ there exists a constant $C_N < 1+\sqrt{2}$ such that the inequality holds for all $N\times N$ matrices.

+Related work connects the constant in Crouzeix-type inequalities to configuration constants arising from the Neumann–Poincaré operator and yields domain-dependent improvements of the Crouzeix–Palencia bound in certain settings.

-The not yet proved conjecture states that the constant can be refined to $2$.
+The conjecture states that the constant can be refined to $2$.

 Special cases

-While the general case is unknown, it is known that the conjecture holds for some special cases.
-For instance, it holds for all normal matrices, for tridiagonal 3×3 matrices with elliptic field of values centered at an eigenvalue and for general n×n matrices that are nearly Jordan blocks.
+Before the general case was resolved, the conjecture was shown to hold in several special cases.
+For instance, it holds for all normal matrices, for tridiagonal 3×3 matrices with elliptic field of values centered at an eigenvalue and for general n×n matrices that are nearly Jordan blocks..
 Furthermore, Anne Greenbaum and Michael L. Overton provided numerical support for Crouzeix's conjecture.

+Proof

+On July 27, 2026, neurosurgeon Shanmu Jin posted a preprint claiming a proof of Crouzeix's conjecture.
+Jin reported that the proof was obtained with the assistance of OpenAI's GPT-5.6 Sol, after which he checked the resulting argument.
+Greenbaum and Alex Townsend reported that they and Crouzeix had thoroughly reviewed the proof and believed it to be correct.

+On August 4, 2026, Emiel Lorist and Felix Schwenninger posted an independent proof of the conjecture using a different argument.
+They reported that GPT-5.6 in its Sol variant "was used to explore proof strategies for this note".